What is a Bone Spur (Osteoarthritis OA)?

 Can you get Osteophytes in the Shoulder?

 The shoulder is a frequent site for bone spurs.
 A healthy shoulder joint has the most dynamic range of motion.
-In fact, shoulder joint range of its motions exceeds that of other joints in the body.
+Shoulder joint range of its motions exceeds that of other joints in the body.
 Shoulder joint’s increased range of motion is due to its shallow nature.

 The man causes symptoms in patients with a shoulder spur are the constant or frequent rubbing of soft tissues against spurs formed.
 Shoulder soft tissues wear in time.
 Degenerative changes are common in any tissue.
 Normal wear and tear is an unformatted fact of life.
 But shoulder pain in the young of middle age and even the elderly are on the rise.
 The common denominator leading to the development of shoulder pain is bone spurs.